‘I spoke to him five minutes before... It’s hard to believe’

 “If all the virtues of a true human being are put together, that is Ahmed.
 He was kind, generous, compassionate, confident, and you name it.
 For me, he was a role model whom I want to emulate in life.
 His memories will never part us,” Ali spoke in a trembling voice.

-Ali, who is 2 years younger to Ahmed, spent his childhood days with Ahmed and he has fond memories of him.
+Ali, who is two years younger to Mohammed, spent his childhood days with Ahmed and he has fond memories of him.

 “He used to read a lot and was highly knowledgeable, you ask him about anything he has the answers ready.
 He is a great loss for the whole nation,” adds Ali.